drshahizan/special-topic-data-engineering/assignment/data-integration/submission/Regex/Report.md

 ### 1. Identifying the Data Sources:
    For this assignment, we would like to integrate 3 types of data sources.
 The data sources are:-

-   - All Car and Motorbike Products.csv
+   - nwtco.csv
-   - Motorbike Accessories and Parts.csv
+   - nafld1.csv
-   - Car Accessories.csv
+   - nafld2.csv

 ### 2. Data Extraction and Transformation:
    Once the data sources were identified, we proceeded with extracting the required data from each source.
 We applied necessary transformations to ensure the data was in a compatible format for integration.
 This step involved cleaning and standardizing the data, handling any inconsistencies or discrepancies, and performing data quality checks.